Why Is Taiwan Important to the US?

 Throughout the 1990s and early 2000s, the U.S. and Taiwan continued to cooperate in a number of areas, with the U.S. selling billions of dollars in arms to Taiwan to bolster its defense capabilities.
 In 1996, the U.S. sent two aircraft carrier groups to the region after China conducted military exercises near Taiwan to intimidate the island nation.

 The “status quo” when it comes to Taiwan refers to the fact that Taiwan has effectively ruled itself as an independent entity for over 70 years, even though the PRC claims the island as part of its territory.
-Maintaining the status quo means that Taiwan is able to continue to self-rule without interference from Beijing.
+Maintaining this reality has meant that Taiwan has been able to continue with self-rule without interference from Beijing.

 The US administration’s Approach to Taiwan – Strategic Ambiguity

 In recent years, the relationship between the U.S. and Taiwan has continued to evolve.
 The U.S. has increased its arms sales to Taiwan, with the Trump administration approving over $15 billion in arms sales to Taiwan since 2017.
-Additionally, U.S. officials have made several high-level visits to Taiwan in recent years, including a recent visit by US House Speaker Nancy Pelosi.
+Additionally, U.S. officials of both parties have made shows of support to Taiwan in recent years.
+During her tenure US House Speaker Nancy Pelosi led a high-level visit to Taiwan.
+Also during his tenure, US House Speaker Kevin McCarthy became the highest ranking U.S. official to host the Taiwanese President on American soil.

 “Strategic ambiguity” refers to the US’s policy towards Taiwan, which has long been deliberately unclear.
-While every American leader from Jimmy Carter to President Joe Biden has been committed to Taiwan’s security and has sold billions of dollars in arms to the island over the years, it has never explicitly stated whether or not it would come to Taiwan’s defense in the event of an attack from mainland China.
-This ambiguity is meant to deter Beijing from taking military action against Taiwan, while avoiding a direct confrontation with China.
+While every American leader from Jimmy Carter to President Joe Biden has been committed to Taiwan’s security and has sold billions of dollars in arms to the island over the years, it has never explicitly stated whether or not it would defend Taiwan in the event of an attack by the Chinese Communisty Party.
+This ambiguity is meant to deter China from taking military action against Taiwan, while avoiding a direct confrontation with Beijing.

 Could a War Break Out Between China and Taiwan?

-1995-96 military exercise areas from Australian National University; Maritime boundaries showing Taiwan territorial claims from Flanders Marine Institute (2019).
-Source: The New York Times
+Photo: 1995-96 military exercise areas from Australian National University – The New York Times

-China is becoming increasingly aggressive towards Taiwan, using both rhetoric and military activity to signal its displeasure.
-China’s military, the People’s Liberation Army (PLA), has conducted exercises around Taiwan, demonstrating its capabilities to isolate and attack the island.
+With China ready to fight, it is becoming increasingly aggressive towards Taiwan, using both rhetoric and military activity to signal its displeasure.
+The Chinese military, specifically the People’s Liberation Army (PLA), has been conducting exercises encircling Taiwan, demonstrating its capabilities to isolate and attack the island.
 This new pattern of behavior threatens the peace and stability of the region, and further tilts the balance of military power in China’s favor.
 Taiwan, while still highly capable, is struggling to keep up with the PLA’s growing capabilities.
 As tensions continue to rise, the risk of miscalculation and military conflict increases.

 China’s Risk Calculation